jangroth/aws-certification-notes/solutions-architect-professional.md

 	* **AWS SSO identity store** – When you enable AWS SSO for the first time, it is automatically configured with an AWS SSO identity store as your default identity source.
 This is where you create your users and groups, and assign their level of access to your AWS accounts and applications.
 	* **Active Directory** – Choose this option if you want to continue managing users in either your self-managed Active Directory (AD) or your AWS Managed Microsoft AD directory using AWS Directory Service.
 	* **External identity provider** – Choose this option if you prefer to manage users in an external identity provider (IdP) such as Okta or Azure Active Directory.
+* Does **not** help with federated access from mobile applications, supports single sign-on to business applications through web browsers only.
+* Does **not** support OpenID Connect
 * On AWS: <a href="https://aws.amazon.com/single-sign-on/" target="_blank">Service</a> - <a href="https://aws.amazon.com/single-sign-on/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html" target="_blank">User Guide</a>

 ---